Volkswagen and unions: South Africa

 Volkswagen of South Africa (VWSA) employs 6,000 workers and is a highly unionized workforce, with 80% of its workforce belonging to NUMSA, which is affiliated with COSATU and the wider Tripartite Alliance.

 South African Motor Assemblers and Distributors Limited (SAMAD) agreed to manufacture Beetle cars in Uitenhage, Eastern Cape for Volkswagen.
 By 1956, VW acquired a controlling stake in SAMAD.
 In 1966, SAMAD was renamed to its present name Volkswagen of South Africa.
-That same year, the Apartheid government enacted legislation for white-only trade unions.
+That same year, the Apartheid government enacted legislation for white-only unions.
 VWSA began negotiating with the white-only South African Iron, Steel and Allied Industries Union.
-The International Metalworkers Federation pressured the Trade Union Council of South Africa to form parallel trade unions for Black, Coloured and Indian workers.
-By May 1969, half of VWSA's Coloured workers organized with the National Union of Motor Assembly and Rubber Workers of South Africa (NUMAWOSA) which was formally recognized by VWSA.
+The International Metalworkers Federation pressured the Trade Union Council of South Africa to form parallel unions for Black, Coloured and Indian workers.
+By May 1969, half of VWSA's Coloured workers organized with the National Union of Motor Assembly and Rubber Workers of South Africa (NUMARWOSA) which was formally recognized by VWSA.

 While legal bargaining rights existed for white, Coloured and Indian workers, none existed for Black workers.
-The 1973 Bantu Labour Relations Act for Black workers stipulated the creation of "liaison committees" on the plant level which were limited in their power.
+The 1973 Bantu Labour Relations Act for Black workers stipulated the creation of "liaison committees" on the plant level which were limited in power.
 Nonetheless, the VW liaison committee was dominated by future union representatives of the newly created United Automobile, Rubber, and Allied Workers Union of South Africa (UAW), the parallel union for Black workers.

-NUMARWOSA and UAW eventually merged into the non-racial National Automobile and Allied Workers' Union which later merged into the modern day NUMSA.
+NUMARWOSA and UAW eventually merged into a non-racial National Automobile and Allied Workers' Union which later merged into the modern day NUMSA.